 - Please remember that dogs are not allowed in the beach area.
 There are signs at the entrance to the beach and several instances last year caused concern.
 Volunteers were also needed to clean up the “presents” that were left on the beach.
 On the Marina structure, pets must be kept on a leash or carried, and owners must clean up after them and dispose of waste.

 Thank you Association members for all of your help!
 Have a great boating season and enjoy this treasure that we all own on the lake.Have a fun and safe boating season.
-The Marina Manager is Dan Rife, he can be contacted at (208) 689-3830 or firstname.lastname@example.org
+The Marina Manager.

-If you have a boat slip available for lease during the 2017 season, please contact the Marina Manager (contact information above).
+If you have a boat slip available for lease during the current season, please contact the Marina Manager (contact information on the Association Leadership page).
 Available slips will be posted on the Classifieds page of this site.
 Please note that marina slip owners need to have their renters sign an agreement and file the agreement with the Marina Manager.
 Click here to download a sample agreement.